Alabama Auto Insurance [Rates + Cheap Coverage Guide]

 DUI Laws in Alabama

 28.3 percent of all driving fatalities are alcohol-related in Alabama.
-Drunk driving often has tragic endings, which is why Alabama has strict laws to discourage drivers from driving while drunk.
+Drunk driving often has tragic endings, which is why Alabama has strict penalties for a DUI conviction to discourage drivers from driving while drunk.
 Death is too high a cost for just one more drink.

 |Driving Under the Influence (DUI) Law||Details|